-Measure 2.2.3: Evidence CTE Program Curriculum Alignment to Industry Standards
+Measure 2.2.3: Evidence CTE Program Curriculum Alignment to Industry Standards completed by spring 2017 (0 out of 17 or 0%).

 All CTE programs need to ensure that their latest program review is followed by evidence of the degree to which their curriculum aligns with FSM industry certification or licensure exams.
 In the absence of an FSM/state certification or licensure exam, the CTE program review should evidence curriculum alignment with a US industry standard curriculum.